"A lie told often enough becomes truth."

 designed to improve the perception of public safety.

-improving their agencies’ approval ratings.
-As William James said, opinion, not necessarily fact, becomes
+and improving their agencies’ approval ratings.
+As William James said, opinion, not necessarily fact,

-reality.
-Pragmatisms’ inclination towards self-deception as not openly endorsed as a guiding philosophy but
+becomes reality.
+Pragmatisms’ inclination towards self-deception as not openly endorsed as a guiding

-a tendency towards manipulating public image seems to indicate an association in practice between
+philosophy but a tendency towards manipulating public image seems to indicate an association in practice

-of policing.
-From Peel’s time to the present, some agencies have tacitly endorsed a pathology encouraging
+aspect of policing.
+From Peel’s time to the present, some agencies have tacitly endorsed a pathology

-subtle deception in the name of improved public image.
-The predilection may create a dilemma for ethics
+encouraging subtle deception in the name of improved public image.
+The predilection may create a

 References